andrewsykim/cloud-provider-vsphere/docs/README.md

 ### In-Tree vs Out-of-Tree

 As of writing this, in-tree cloud providers are only supported for historical reasons.
 In the early development stages of Kubernetes, implementing cloud providers natively (in-tree) was the most viable solution.
-Today, with many infrastrcuture providers supporting Kubernetes, new cloud providers are requried to be out-of-tree in order to grow the project sustainably.
+Today, with many infrastructure providers supporting Kubernetes, new cloud providers are requried to be out-of-tree in order to grow the project sustainably.
 For the existing in-tree cloud providers, there's an effort to extract/migrate clusters to use out-of-tree cloud providers, see [this KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cloud-provider/20190125-removing-in-tree-providers.md) for more detais.